armstonj/pylidar-tls-canopy/README.md

 This software also assumes RDBX files have been generated using RiScanPro version >= 2.15.

-pylidar-tls-canopy will install without REIGL libraries being available, but will then only work with LEAF data files.
+pylidar-tls-canopy will install without RIEGL libraries being available, but will then only work with LEAF data files.

 To build and install:
 ```